ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Representation Landscape of Ensemble-based PC-Training

+We also present a theoretical argument for the sample-wise output logit approximating a normal distribution.
+We assume the output logit $y = \vphi(x; w)$ to be locally linear to the parameters $w$ given an arbitrary sample $x$.
+Since $w$ are initialized with a normal distribution,~\eg Xavier~\cite{glorot2010xavier} or Kaiming~\cite{he2015kaiming} initialization, $\vphi(x; w)$ will locally follow another normal distribution at initialization.
+The lazy-training theory~\cite{chizat2019lazy} hypothesizes that a deep model behaves as its linearization around the initialization.
+If it holds, we can derive that $\vphi(x; \hat{w})$, where $\hat{w}$ denotes the learned weights after training, again follows a normal distribution.

+If we move to the ensemble case, the logit displacement follows another normal distribution with a scaled covariance matrix, which leads to another generalized $\chi^2$ distribution with shifted mean and scaled covariance.
+Its estimated PMF, shown in dashed lines in \cref{fig:hist_high_dim:logit_diff}, is consistent with the corresponding histogram.

-Finally, we examine the case of heterogeneous ensembles by forming ensembles with ResNet-50 models and comparing them to the ensembles obtained above.
-In this case we have $\mPhi_1\sim\cN(\vmu_1,\mSigma_1)$ for the ResNet-18 ensembles and $\mPhi_2\sim\cN(\vmu_2,\mSigma_2)$ for the ResNet-50 ensembles.
-Therefore the logit displacement follows $\Delta\mPhi\sim\cN(\vmu_1-\vmu_2,\mSigma_1+\mSigma_2)$ and its norm should follow a generalized \emph{non-central} $\chi^2$ distribution.
-From \Cref{fig:hist_high_dim:logit_diff_hetero} we can see that the estimated distribution of the logit displacement norm fits the empirical distribution well.
-It still condenses as the enembles get large.
-But the mean converges to $ \|\vmu_1 - \vmu_2 \|$ (the dotted vertical line in \Cref{fig:hist_high_dim:logit_diff_hetero}) instead of decreasing to 0 as between the ResNet-18 ensembles.
+The sample-specific logit displacement norm between two homogeneous ensembles with different architectures can be analyzed likewise.
+Considering an arbitrary image $x$, $\vphi(x)\sim\Normal(\vmu_1,\mSigma_1)$ for ResNet-18 and $\vpsi(x)\sim\Normal(\vmu_2,\mSigma_2)$ for ResNet-50, the norm of logit displacement should follow a generalized \emph{non-central} $\chi^2$ distribution.
+From \cref{fig:hist_high_dim:logit_diff_hetero} we can see that the estimated distribution of the logit displacement norm fits the empirical distribution well.
+It still condenses as the ensemble gets larger but much slower than \cref{fig:hist_high_dim:logit_diff}.
+Also, the mean converges to non-zero (the dotted vertical line in \cref{fig:hist_high_dim:logit_diff_hetero}).